mwangi-george/Statistical-Analysis/multiple-linear-regression.md

 The output means that the difference between the predicted values and the observed values is 7138.345 dollars.

-# Models for Each Category
+# Models for each Category

 The parallel slopes model fits some parts of the data better than others.
 It’s therefore worth taking a look at what happens when we run a